 Trauma Through Generations

 One aspect I think many miss in the discussion of the family tree project in classrooms is that research has shown that severe trauma alters the genetics of a person and they pass on that trauma to future generations.

-Understanding intergenerational trauma and how trauma can be passed down through the family only highlights the importance of modernizing the traditional family tree project.
+Understanding intergenerational trauma and how trauma can be passed down from grandparents to grand children, only highlights the importance of modernizing the traditional family tree project.